Mail Art Exhibit

 International Mail Art Exhibition

-The Richmond Art Gallery’s International Mail Art Exhibition is a bi-annual event that encourages artists from all over the world to submit artworks through the mail .
+The Richmond Art Gallery’s International Mail Art Exhibition is a bi-annual event that encourages artists from all over the world to submit artworks through the mail.
 This exhibition is intended to be a cultural exchange, where artists exhibit their works and receive new works as part of a swap.
-This shared enterprise is free from the rules of the art market, and yet we asked artists to respond to the theme of “memory” in all its forms.
+This shared enterprise is free from the rules of the art market, and artists were asked to respond to the theme of “memory” in all its forms.

 Mail Art (aka Postal Art) is an art form where artists exchange artworks and correspondence through the mail to one another.
 The historical roots of Mail Art can be traced back to the artist Ray Johnson and his New York CorresponDANCE School that formed in the 1960s.
 Based on the principles of barter and equal, one-to-one collaboration between artists, Mail Art has become a worldwide cultural movement for artists to share visual art, poetry or any other art form through the postal system.